 This transformation does not compress the input but it can be used as a preprocessing step for other coders.
 Applying BWTCoder first often improves the overall compression rates.
 The following combinations yield very good compression results:

-- CoderPipe3<BWTCoder, MTFCoder, A0Coder> - CoderPipe4<BWTCoder, MTFCoder, RLEOCoder, AOCoder>
+- CoderPipe3<BWTCoder, MTFCoder, AOCoder> - CoderPipe4<BWTCoder, MTFCoder, RLEOCoder, AOCoder> creates an instance C which uses file-streams for input and output.
+The block size can be controlled via block_size.

 #include < LEDA/coding/BWT.h >